Brazilian senator says social media firms may be probed over pandemic role

 “They’re being called as witnesses, but, yes, they could be investigated if the commission so decides.
 So, it would be good for them to come here and explain properly what kind of platforms allow - for an illness so difficult and painful for Brazil - that they still allow their platforms to propagate medication that has no scientific basis.”

-Representatives for Twitter Inc (TWTR.N), Instagram owner Facebook Inc (FB.O) and YouTube owner Google (GOOGL.O) did not immediately respond to requests for comment on Tuesday.
+Representatives for Twitter Inc, Instagram owner Facebook Inc and YouTube owner Google did not immediately respond to requests for comment on Tuesday.

 Brazil has been one of the countries hardest hit by the pandemic, with more than 500,000 deaths, second only to the United States.